chrisvanmeer/ubuntu-deploy/README.md

 ```

 ## :coffee: Coffee break
-Running this setup usually a maximum of 10 minutes.
+Running this setup usually takes a maximum of 10 minutes.
 Perfect time for a coffee break.